Asthma medication or bodybuilding drug?

 Bodybuilders tend to take clenbuterol at a dose much higher than recommended to treat asthma.
 This can lead to multiple dangerous side effects, including a tremendous increase in heart rate, sweating, the shakes, and general neurologic and acute cardiovascular effects.
 For example, there can be a dangerous increase in blood pressure.
 In addition, there are long-term effects when clenbuterol is taken up by cells, leading to cellular changes that cause cell death.

 Given that it is unregulated, there have been no studies on the long-term effects of clenbuterol on humans.
 Therefore, it is highly recommended to only use clenbuterol with extreme caution.
 You may want to consult a health care provider for more information.
-Columbia students can make an appointment with Medical Services through Open Communicator, or by calling x4-2284.
 A health care provider may be able to prescribe an FDA-approved medication that would have similar effects for you.
 In addition, speaking with a personal trainer, exercise physiologist, and/or nutritionist may help you to reach your bodybuilding goals — safely.